gbirke/dokuwiki_solr/README.md

 ------------------

 ### Indexing all pages ###
 You can call the command line script `index_all.php` that comes with this plugin to index all of your wiki pages.
-The speed of this script greatly depends on your server speed, so you should not have an execution time limiit for PHP scripts started on the command line.
+The speed of this script greatly depends on your server speed, so you should not have an execution time limit for PHP scripts started on the command line.

 ### Indexing individual pages ###
 Each page is also indexed when it is visited by a user.
 See the next section on how the indexing mechanism works.

 ### The indexing mechanism ###
-After installing the plugin it will index every page using the DokuWiki indexing mechanism: An invisible graphic that calls the file `lib/exe/indexer.php`. `indexer.php` issues an event which is handled by the Solr plugin if the page was modified since it was last indexed.
+After installing the plugin it will index every visited page using the DokuWiki indexing mechanism: An invisible graphic that calls the file `lib/exe/indexer.php`. `indexer.php` issues an event which is handled by the Solr plugin if the page was modified since it was last indexed.
 After the plugin has indexed a page, it creates a file with the suffix `.solr_indexed` in the page's meta directory.
 If the modification date of this file is greater than the page modification date, the plugin does nothing and the other indexing actions specified in `indexer.php` are taken.

 Information for developers
 --------------------------